“Most people fail in life not because they aim too high and miss, but because they aim too low and hit.”― Les Brown

 Business Net Worth = $400,000 or 4% of Net Worth.
 (20,000 x 20 months)

 Peer to Peer Lending

-Although this is a rapidly growing market.
-I really don’t know how scalable this is.
+Although P2P lending is a rapidly growing market, I really don’t know how scalable this is.
 Meaning, how hard would it be to put $500,000 to $1M to work?
 But I will assume that it will only grow in scalability with time.
 So I am going to assume that I grow this to about $500,000.
 June will be the first month that we start allocating money to this piece of our portfolio at an initial rate of $500/month.

 P2P Lending Net Worth = $500,000 or 5% of Net Worth.

 Update: Since writing this several years ago, I have since pivoted and moved into hard money lending for this piece of the pie.